SpaceTrash67/ObservatoryCore_Criteria/README.md

 # ObservatoryCore_Criteria
 Collection of Custom Criteria for the ObservatoryCore application supporting exploration in Elite:Dangerous

-Custome Criteria can be singular or combined:
+Custome Criteria files can be singular criteria or combined with multiple criteria:

 Single_  >> Means the criteria will return for a single celestrial datapoint / search type